takumishibaike/isq2023/README.md

-These are replication files (figures and statistical analyses) for: Takumi Shibaike, The Power of Specialization: NGO Advocacy in Global Conservation Governance, _International Studies Quarterly_, Volume 67, Issue 2, 2023.\
+These are replication files (figures and statistical analyses) for: Shibaike, Takumi.
+(2023).
+"The Power of Specialization: NGO Advocacy in Global Conservation Governance." _International Studies Quarterly, 67_(2).\
 Please let me know if you have any questions at tshibak@syr.edu.

 Variables in "mammal.csv"\